 College Library is a rare book and manuscript library of international importance.
-Established soon after the foundation of the college in 1440, it houses more than 150,000 items, ranging from the 10th to 21st centuries.
+Established soon after the foundation of Eton College, it houses more than 150,000 items, ranging from the 9th to 21st centuries.
 These include printed and manuscript volumes, literary manuscripts, autograph letters, and prints and drawings.

-The Library's earliest collections were predominantly theological.
-Changes in taste and thought are reflected in subsequent additions, which include large numbers of classical books and manuscripts, early scientific works, historical and literary texts in modern languages, and books treasured primarily for their aesthetic or archival interest.
+The library's earliest collections were predominantly theological.
+Changes in taste and thought are reflected in subsequent additions, which include large numbers of classical books and manuscripts, early scientific works, historical and literary texts in modern languages, and materials valued primarily for their aesthetic or historical interest.

 In the 1960s the college began also collecting rare books and manuscripts from the 19th century onwards.
 The modern collection includes important holdings of English literature and is also rich in travel writing, theatrical history and fine printing.
 College Library also has responsibility for the Macnaghten Library of First World War materials, presented to Eton as a memorial in 1938.